This fringed flannel heart scarf is an easy and cute sewing project for winter! Use my free tutorial to sew one for yourself!

 It’s actually pretty quick to make this flannel scarf, so if you’re a beginner sewist you can totally make this!
+You might also want to check out this sewing machine for beginners as well if you plan on doing so more projects.
 The applique is easy to do with fusible webbing, and it takes just a few simple straight seams to sew the scarf.

 Wool felt is more expensive than craft felt, but you won’t need much and you may have some already in a scrap stash.
 I’m kind of a scrap hoarder, so I had all the wool felt I needed for this project in scraps from a house embroidery I made for my mother a few years ago.

 For the fringe, you can do what I did and make super fast tied fringe.
 Or, for a nicer finish, you can pull threads to create a soft fluffy thread fringe.

 Love flannel accessories for the winter as much as I do?
 Here’s how to make a stylish plaid flannel tote!